mongodb/homebrew-brew/README.md

    $ brew install mongodb-community-shell
    ```

- * Install the latest [MongoDB Database Tools](https://docs.mongodb.com/database-tools/), a suite of command-line tools (`mongoimport`, `mongoexport`, `mongodump`, etc) for working with a MongoDB Server instance.
-Starting with the MongoDB 4.4 Server release, the Database Tools are now [pacakged, versioned, and released independently](https://www.mongodb.com/blog/post/separating-database-tools-server) from the MongoDB Server package.
-The MongoDB Database Tools released with an initial version of `100.0.0`.
-Previously, the Database Tools were bundled with the MongoDB Server installation and used matching versioning.
+ * Install only the latest [MongoDB Database Tools](https://docs.mongodb.com/database-tools/), a suite of command-line tools (`mongoimport`, `mongoexport`, `mongodump`, etc) for working with a MongoDB Server instance.
+If you installed the MongoDB Server in the step above, the Database Tools were included in that installation.
+Use this command only if you need to install the Database Tools separately.

    ```
    $ brew install mongodb-database-tools
    ```

-### Installing a Specific Version of the MongoDB Server
+### Installing a Specific Version of the mongodb-community Server

 Alternatively, you can install a specific version of the MongoDB Server if desired.